the-front/angularjs-ee-boilerplate/docs/en/README.md

 * `grunt dist:sync` >> first will execute `build:prod` task, after that start web server with generated files + browser-sync to synchronize data and navigation

 * `grunt dist:sync:proxy` >> first will execute `build:prod` task, after that start web server with generated files + browser-sync to synchronize data and navigation + proxy to route requests to other server based on given context, for example `/rest`

 --

+* `grunt ci` - cleanup build directories and then execute `karma:ci` grunt task that run test's

+* `grunt reports` - cleanup build directories, execute `karma:reports` grunt task that generate coverage and jasmine html reports and then open reports output directory

+* `grunt specs` - first generate coverage and jasmine html reports, start karma with watch process and webserver with livereload watching reports html's

+> **Attention:** if you want to run with dev flow, run first dev task (ex.: `grunt dev`) in one terminal and in other terminal run `grunt specs`

+--